Well I'm Brian Beecroft

 So who am I?

-At this stage I want to be a little different from other therapists.
+At this stage I want to be a little different from other counsellors.

 I want to tell you a little bit about me.
-Me the person.
+To start with I am just a normal chap really,

 Over the years I have done many things.
 I've been married 3 times and divorced twice, with the third going through now.
 You would think from this that I'm not a marriage guidance counsellor lol.
 What I will say is that I'm still friends with my ex wives, and still work with No3.
 So I must be doing something right.
 Over the years I have worked in a range of industries.
 I started my working life in the hotel, restaurant and pub sector.
 After about 18 years I fancied a change.
 I retrained in visual design and advertising and then went on to education, teaching photography.
 I also ran a photography studio in Dover.